 Unfortunately, most of those words never stuck.
 Sure, they floated around our homeschool area, bobbing up and down and usually out of reach.

-See, I have a tendency to squirrel.
-I am one of those types whose brain gets full of 553 ideas and ways to rock my homeschool every day.
+Because I have a tendency to squirrel.
+I'm one of those types whose brain gets full of 553 ideas and ways to rock my homeschool every day.
 Also, I tend to have a short-term memory when it comes to activities like this.
 Kind of like an overly enthusiastic puppy who bounces from new toy to a bone in about 7 seconds flat.
-(Don’t worry.
-I’m not being hard on myself.
-I am just “embracing” who I am.
-Clue for my homeschool word of the year for 2017!)

 What is a Homeschool Word of the Year Challenge?